slhck/slhck.github.io/_posts/2025-11-28-safe-env-file-loading-bash.md

 title: "Safely Loading .env Files with Special Characters in Bash"
 date: 2025-11-28
 categories: bash
+updates:
+    - January 2026 – Fixed issues with special characters in values by using printf instead of echo/sed, and reading full lines instead of splitting on IFS.
+This was done with the help of Claude Code.
 ---

 When working with `.env` files in shell scripts, special characters can cause unexpected behavior or security issues.
 The common approach of using `source .env` or `export $(cat .env)` breaks when values contain spaces, quotes, or shell metacharacters.